chenweixiang/chenweixiang.github.io/_posts/2015-12-18-linux-series-05-libraries.md

 # GNU C Library

-The **GNU C Library**, commonly known as **glibc**, is the GNU Project's implementation of the C standard library.
+The [GNU C Library](http://www.gnu.org/software/libc/), commonly known as **glibc**, is the GNU Project's implementation of the C standard library.
 Despite its name, it now also directly supports C++ (and indirectly other programming languages).
 Was started in the early 1990s by the **Free Software Foundation (FSF)** for their GNU operating system.
-Released under the GNU Lesser General Public License (LGPL), **glibc** is free software.
+Released under the **GNU Lesser General Public License (LGPL)**, **glibc** is free software.

 ## glibc Repository

 In 2009, glibc was migrated to a [Git repository on Sourceware](https://sourceware.org/glibc/wiki/GlibcGit).
-You can use following command to clone the git repository:
+You can use following command to clone the git repository, and browse the glibc on [gitweb](https://sourceware.org/git/?p=glibc.git).

 ```
 chenwx@chenwx $ git clone git://sourceware.org/git/glibc.git